vecna/trackmap/README.md

 The collection of data needs to happen in a distributed way, _which means that the script needs to run from each of the selected countries_.
 This is important because the network and the trackers behave differently based on the provenience country of the user.

-### For every country we need two kinds of supporters:

-If you're a **Media expert/Aware citizen**:

-  * we need a reliable media list for every country, take a look at the directory [unverified media list](https://github.com/vecna/helpagainsttrack/tree/master/unverified_media_list) if your country is present: we need someone with local experience to review the media list (add the missing media, check if the current sites are still active and separate the national from the local media).

-If you're a **Linux user**:
+### Is your country present in TrackMap ?

+**NO**: two reasons are possible:

+  * No one has review or created the **media list**, check in [this directory](https://github.com/vecna/helpagainsttrack/tree/master/verified_media) and look at the expected format on the bottom of the page.
+An unverified media list [can be present here](https://github.com/vecna/helpagainsttrack/tree/master/unverified_media_list), if is not, sent to us an email at **trackmap** at **tacticaltech** dot **org** (because we have some not refined list usable as starter) of provide to us list from your own.

+  * No one has yet runs the script from your country: In this case, read the sections below

+**YES**: perfect, this mean that someone has already run the script: you can still help, because different ISP and different Geographical locations in a country brings different results, having multiple feedback can be useful for further analysis and comparison.

+## how you can help ?

+If you're a **Media aware citizen**, we need a reliable media list for every country.
+In the chapter above is explained what is important, use git to help us or open an issue.

+### Technical help, for Linux users:

   * you can run the script *perform\_analysis.py* on your own (it will automatically send the results to our hidden service).

-If you're a **Linux user** with a constantly running box and few times:

-  * You can run the **Vagrant script** explained  below to create a virtual machine _under our control_, where we can perform the tests (less effort for you, and we will eventually send you an email asking you to start your box when the tests get updated).

 ## Install the test script

-The test script can only be run under debian/ubuntu, and **RUN THIS TESTS VIA Tor IS POINTLESS**: because the important data are obtained via traceroute, and works in a lower level than Tor (also works in UDP, that cannot be anonymized).
+The test script can only be run under Debian/Ubuntu, and **RUN THIS TESTS VIA Tor IS POINTLESS**: because the important data are obtained via traceroute, and works in a lower level than Tor (also works in UDP, that cannot be anonymised).

 ### Automated installation